Gorakhnath ji is regarded the founder of the Nath Sampradaya. He was also regarded as an Amsa (direct part) of Lord Shiva.

 But even after doing everything properly, the final result is not fully in human hands.
 Effort is ours.
 But, the outcome rests with the Divine.
 This is where the grace of Sri Gorakhnath ji becomes meaningful.

-In the Nath tradition, there is a moving account of a young boy named Chauranginath.
-His hands and legs had been cut off, and he was left in a state of helpless suffering.
-Many people saw his condition, but they could not help him.
+In the Nath tradition, there is the pastime of a boy whose hands and legs had been cut off.
+The boy was left helpless.

 Sri Gorakhnath ji did not turn away.
 His heart was filled with compassion at the boy’s pain.
 After receiving the sanction of His Guru, He placed His hands upon the boy and relieved his suffering.
 He then carried the boy, protected him, and arranged divine care for him.